-- (1) Each QSE shall ensure that any Generation Resource that it represents and that is required to provide VSS responds to any VSS Dispatch Instruction, including any VSS Dispatch Instruction to exceed its CURL or URL, or TO Voltage Set Point instruction within the time requirements specified in paragraph (3)(b) of Section 2.2.10, Generation Resource Response Time Requirements.
-If the Resource Entity notifies the QSE that a Generation Resource cannot comply with the VSS Dispatch Instruction or TO Voltage Set Point instruction, the QSE shall immediately notify the issuer of the instruction (if not already done by the Resource Entity) and ERCOT, provide the reason for not being able to comply, and provide an estimated time frame for resolution.
-Each QSE shall meet, within established tolerances, the Voltage Set Point established by ERCOT or the interconnecting TSP subject to the stated QSE Reactive Power and actual power operating characteristic limits and voltage limits. - (2) Each QSE will maintain a log of VSS Dispatch Instructions or TO Voltage Set Point instructions it receives. - (3) If a Generation Resource changes the operation mode of a unit's AVR, the QSE shall promptly inform ERCOT and the TO at the Point of Interconnection (POI) per Protocol Section 6.5.5.1, Changes in Resource Status, and Section 2.2.5, Automatic Voltage Regulators.
-Each QSE will continuously monitor the status of its Generating Resources' AVRs and PSSs. - (4) Each QSE must notify ERCOT when a Generation Resource experiences a change that affects unit reactive limits or excitation system performance and is unable to meet the minimum reactive requirements.
+(1) Each QSE shall ensure that any Generation Resource that it represents and that is required to provide VSS responds to any VSS Dispatch Instruction including VSS Dispatch Instruction to exceed its CURL or URL or TO Voltage Set Point instruction within the time requirements specified in paragraph (3)(b) of Section 2.2.10, Generation Resource Response Time Requirements.
+If the Resource Entity notifies the QSE that a Generation Resource cannot comply with the VSS Dispatch Instruction or TO Voltage Set Point instruction, either the Resource Entity or its QSE shall, as soon as practicable, notify the Entity that issued the instruction.
+The Resource Entity or its QSE shall provide the reason for not being able to comply and an estimated time for resolution, when known.